markstringer-dti/markstringer-dti.github.io/dti.md

 So do you need to resist this "wanting to be smooth" feeling?
 Do you need to let your boss find some way to get a hold over you?
 Maybe.
 Maybe.

-As I'm writing this, I'm wondering about the time that somebody suggested that a member of my team was committing fraud (they thought he wasn't working full hours, when in fact, he was turning up early and leaving early and this had been agreed).
+I'm wondering about the time that somebody suggested that a member of my team was committing fraud.
+They thought he wasn't working full hours, when in fact, he was turning up early and leaving early and this had been agreed.

 What possible responses were there to this accusation?